Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications: BARRIER FUNCTION CONSTRUCTION

 For the simulation, let $k$ vehicles be positioned in a circle of radius 200 around the origin, where $k= 2$ in this simulation.
 In other words, vehicle $i$ has initial state $ x_i = ^T, $ where $\psi$ is an additional offset so that vehicles are not necessarily starting with orientation pointing at the origin.
 The goal position for vehicle $i$ is on the other side of the origin: $ x_{i,g} = ^T. $

 This setup is selected so that the vehicles are on a collision course.
 The nominal controller is that described in \cite{olfati2002near} with constant $\lambda = 1$.
-Additionally, we let $v_{min}=15$ meters/second, $v_{max} = 25$ meters/second, $\omega_{max} = 13$ degrees/second, $D_s = 5$ meters, and $\delta = 0.01$ meters$^2$. $\omega_{max}$ is chosen to be consistent with a constant rate turn \cite{clancy1975aerodynamics} with a $30$ degree bank with a speed of $v_{max}$.
-Each vehicle evaluates (\ref{eq_general_qp}) at each timestep where we use OSCP \cite{osqp} to evaluate the QP.
+Additionally, we let $v_{min}=15$ meters/second, $v_{max} = 25$ meters/second, $\zeta_{max} = 3.9$ meters/second, $\omega_{max} = 13$ degrees/second, $D_s = 5$ meters, and $\delta = 0.01$ meters$^2$.
+The choice of $\zeta_{max}$ results from assuming a maximum pitch of 15 degrees while traveling at $v_{min}$. $\omega_{max}$ is chosen to be consistent with a constant rate turn \cite{clancy1975aerodynamics} with a $30$ degree bank with a speed of $v_{max}$.
+We note that while the experiments do not consider dynamics or sensor noise, the robustness of barrier functions to noise was previously discussed in \cite{xu2015robustness}.
+Each vehicle evaluates (\ref{eq_general_qp}) at each timestep where we use OSQP \cite{osqp} to evaluate the QP.
 We investigate the performance of the vehicles when $h$ defined in (\ref{eq_h}) is constructed from $\gamma_{turn}$ in (\ref{eq_gamma_turn}) and $\gamma_{straight}$ (\ref{eq_gamma_straight}), respectively, where $\gamma_{turn} = ^T$, $\gamma_{straight} = ^T$, and $v = 0.9 v_{min} + 0.1 v_{max}$ and $\omega = 0.9\omega_{max}$.
 For the scenario with $\gamma_{turn}$, we let $\psi = 0$ so that the vehicles start with orientation pointing at the origin.
 For the scenario with $\gamma_{straight}$, we let $\psi = 2^\circ$ because if the vehicles pointed at the origin they would not start in the safe set.
 Additionally, for the $\gamma_{turn}$ case we use $\rho$ in (\ref{eq_rho_adjusted_sqrt}).
 Similarly, for the $\gamma_{straight}$ case we use $\rho(x) = \sqrt{d_{1,2}(x)} - D_s$.
 Details of the distance between the vehicles and control signals are shown in Figure \ref{fig_constraints_satisfied_2veh}.
 Note that the resulting trajectory can be different depending on which $\gamma$ is used as shown in Figure \ref{fig_2path}.
 Nevertheless, in both cases the vehicles are able to maintain safe distances from each other and satisfy actuator constraints throughout the simulation regardless of which $\gamma$ is used to construct a $h$.